kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - `AVG`: Calculates the average of values in a numerical column
 - `MIN`: Finds the minimum value in a numerical column
 - `MAX`: Finds the maximum value in a numerical column
 - `COUNT`: Counts the number of rows/events.
-Use `COUNT(table.*, ...)` to count all events, or `COUNT(table_name.column_name, ...)` to count non-null values in any column type
+Use `COUNT(<target_table>.*, ...)` to count all events, or `COUNT(<target_table>.<target_column>, ...)` to count non-null values in any column type
-- `LIST_DISTINCT`: Returns a list of unique values from a foreign key column (used for recommendations)
+- `LIST_DISTINCT`: Returns a distinct list of unique values from a foreign key column (used for recommendations)

 The `LIST_DISTINCT` operator is specifically designed for recommendation tasks.
-It predicts which (foreign key values an entity will interact with in the future.
+It predicts which foreign key values an entity will interact with in the future.
 The basic syntax is:

 ```
 LIST_DISTINCT(<target_table>.<foreign_key>, <start_offset>, <end_offset>, <time_unit>) RANK TOP k FOR ...
 ```

-`LIST_DISTINCT` aggregations must be applied to a foreign key columns (not regular columns).
+`LIST_DISTINCT` aggregations must be applied to foreign key columns (not regular columns).
+They cannot be combined with conditions or logical operations.
-It also must include `RANK TOP k` to specify how many recommendations to return, where `k` can range from 1 to 20 (maximum 20 recommendations per query).
+They also must include `RANK TOP k` to specify how many recommendations to return, where `k` can range from 1 to 20 (maximum 20 recommendations per query).
 For example:

 ```